kolobook146/Civil-Engineer-Classifier-Bot/README.md

 ## 10. Pilot Acceptance Criteria

-1. A user free-form message is persisted to `data_facts`.
+1. A user free-form message results in a confirmation card and is persisted to `data_facts` only after explicit confirmation.
 2. `raw_text` is always present in `data_facts`.
-3. With valid JSON, fields are correctly populated according to the schema.
+3. With valid JSON, fields are correctly populated according to the schema, including non-null `stage` and `function`.
 4. With invalid JSON, raw LLM output is written to `comment`.
-5. On a 30-second timeout, the message is queued and later processed.
+5. On a 30-second timeout, the message is queued and later processed with bounded retry/backoff.
-6. After queue processing, the user receives a post-factum notification.
+6. After queue processing, the user receives a post-factum confirmation card before any Google Sheets write.
 7. On `Dashboard`, the user receives a JPEG preview of `dashboard_visual!A1:X38`.

 ## 11. Run Process